honeycombio/honeycomb-opentelemetry-java/README.md

 -javaagent:honeycomb-opentelemetry-javaagent-0.1.0-all.jar -jar myapp.jar
 ```

-### Custom instrumentation with agent
+### Enrich the Auto-Instrumented Data

-If you're using the Honeycomb OpenTelemetry Agent, you can add custom instrumentation directly to auto-instrumented trace and span contexts using the vanilla OpenTelemetry SDK.
+When using the Honeycomb OpenTelemetry Agent, you can add custom instrumentation directly to auto-instrumented trace and span contexts using the vanilla OpenTelemetry SDK.

-Add the OpenTelemetry Packages to your project's dependencies.
+Add the OpenTelemetry packages to your project's dependencies.

 For Maven:
 ```xml